andreanovellini/pacs-challenge3/README.md

 In the case of the uncompressed state, the data is stored in COOMap format, the compressed state employs CSR or CSC format, depending on the storage type.

-The `main_matrix.cpp` does nothing much useful, apart from showing the main funcitonalities that have been implemented, such as:
+The `main_matrix.cpp` does nothing much useful, apart from showing the main functionalities that have been implemented, such as:
 - matrix-vector product of compressed and uncompressed matrices, both in a row-wise and column-wise representation;
 - computing the `One`, `Infinity` and `Frobenius` norms of the matrix;
 - reading the matrix from a `matrix market format`.